 This could actually be the most affordable time for you to arrange cover, too.

-Newlyweds who are young and in good health are in the ideal position to take advantage of low-cost premiums.
-This is because they pose a low risk to insurers.
+Life insurance for young couples who are in good health are in the ideal position to take advantage of low premiums.
+This is because they pose less of a risk to insurers.

 A newlywed couple taking out life insurance in their 20s or 30s could obtain premiums starting from just 20p-a-day.